 In this post, I’d like to share some of our data and insights into the fastest-growing accounting firms—and turn them into a few lessons you can apply to your firm.

 The modern marketplace brings modern challenges.
-Here are the top five challenges firms are facing today:
+Here are the top five challenges private and public accounting firms are facing today:

 How do buyers of accounting services find a new provider?
 In today’s marketplace, they increasingly go online.
-Below are two charts: Left) how buyers like to research their business challenges; and Right) how they evaluate service providers:
+Below are two charts: how buyers like to research their business challenges (left) and how they evaluate service providers (right):

 Meet the High-Growth Accounting Firms

 The high-growth firms in our study achieved a 20% or greater compound annual revenue growth rate over a period of at least 3 years.
 In our sample, 29.7% of firms met this standard.
 The rest experienced average or no growth.

 This elite group of high-growth firms grew nearly five times faster than their average growth peers.